paulknysh/blackbox/README.md

 **Important**: For a number of reasons all parameters (as well as a function value) are normalized into range [0,1].
 If a given parameter has range [a,b], then 0 corresponds to a and 1 corresponds to b.
 Simple linear rescaling can be applied to obtain an absolute value needed.

-Data from .csv file can be visualized using provided Mathematica script `output.m`.

 ## Author

 Paul Knysh (paul.knysh@gmail.com)